cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ### Scene

 In the game engine, a scene is used to manage all game objects.
-It contains charaters, maps, gameplay, ui. you name it in a game.
+It contains characters, maps, gameplay, ui. you name it in a game.

-A game can be divided into different scenes based on its funcionalities.
+A game can be divided into different scenes based on its functionalities.
 Such as loading scene, start menu scene, gameplay scene etc.

 A game requires at least on scene to start.